 One of those volcanoes is called Concepción.
-This volcano provides a fun challenge.
+Furthermore, this volcano provides a fun challenge.
 It will take you around 10 or 11 hours to reach the summit and descend, making it a challenging yet unique and fun day trip.
 The best part is the amazing views that you get from the top with a unique perspective being surrounded by water.

 These five trails all offer fantastic scenery and each one provides a very different experience.
-I guarantee you won’t get bored.
+I also guarantee you won’t get bored.
 If you’ve hiked in Central America I would love to hear all about it and your recommendations.